IBM/cloud-native-starter/workshop/00-prerequisites.md

 [Login into IBM Cloud](https://ibm.biz/Bd2JHx) using the account credentials you have registered.

-NOTE: New IBM Cloud accounts set per default to the [lite account version](https://www.ibm.com/cloud/pricing).
+_NOTE:_ New IBM Cloud accounts set per default to the [lite account version](https://www.ibm.com/cloud/pricing).

 This account type provides free access to a subset of IBM Cloud resources.
 Lite accounts **do not need a credit-card** to sign up or expire after a set time period, i.e. 30 days.
 Developers using lite accounts are restricted to use Kubernetes lite / free cluster for which they can use the provided promo codes.

+---

 ### 3.2 Insert promo code <a name="part-SETUP-01"></a>
 [<home>](#home)